Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN service.

 If you’re looking for a VPN service without any sort of restrictions or limitations, check out our best premium VPNs for Android.

-All of our free VPN recommendations offer custom Android apps, so simply go to the Google Play Store, download your chosen free VPN and log in.
+All of the free VPN services listed above provide custom Android apps, so simply go to the Google Play Store, download your chosen free VPN and log in.

-If there are any extra privacy features such as a VPN kill switch or protection against DNS and IPv6 leaks, make sure to turn these on before you connect.
-If it’s possible to manually select your VPN protocol, we’d recommend opting for OpenVPN.
+If there are any extra privacy features such as a VPN kill switch or protection against DNS and IPv6 leaks, make sure to turn these on before you connect to the VPN.
+If it’s possible to manually select your VPN connection protocol, we’d recommend choosing OpenVPN.

 Next you need to choose a VPN server – the closer this is to your physical location, the faster performance will be.
 Hit connect and you’ll be connected to the VPN.